Characters: Suite Pretty Cure ♪

-Shaping Your Attacks: They draw circles when performing their Music Rondos, and hearts when performing their respective Separation attacks.
+- Shaping Your Attacks: They draw circles when performing their Music Rondos, and hearts when performing their respective Separation attacks.

-Technicolor Fire: Their attacks Miracle Love Arpeggio and Fantastic Piacere have two colors, respectively, fitting to the colors of the Fairy Tones they use.
+- Technicolor Fire: Their attacks Miracle Love Arpeggio and Fantastic Piacere have two colors, respectively, fitting to the colors of the Fairy Tones they use.
 Miracle Love Arpeggio is pink and orange like Dory and Miry, while Fantastic Piacere is white and yellow like Rery and Fary.

-Deconstructed when Siren has a Heel-Face Turn.
+- Deconstructed when Siren has a Heel-Face Turn.
 Hibiki and Kanade are so shocked at this and, remembering how many times they had said this, start questioning whether Siren is really unforgivable.
-The Reveal that all the initial antagonists are brainwashed and the real Big Bad is not truly evil also hammer the point down.
+The Reveal that all the initial antagonists are brainwashed and the real Big Bad is not truly evil also hammers the point down.
 By the time of Final Battle, the Cures finally decide that the only way they can have a closure is for both sides to forgive each other.

-Watch Where You're Going!: Hibiki and Kanade have managed to crash into each other twice.
+- Watch Where You're Going!: Hibiki and Kanade have managed to crash into each other twice.
 Once in the beginning of episode 2, which sends them both into a tree, and then again in the beginning of episode 5, smacking their faces together.

-Wonder Twin Powers: They can only transform together, and half of their powers can only be used together.
+- Wonder Twin Powers: They can only transform together, and half of their powers can only be used together.

 An energetic jock who loves eating sweets and playing sports.
 She tends to be bullheaded and act before she thinks, but her heart is generally in the right place.
 As the series progresses, she rediscovers her love of the piano.